-Following on from the Grenfell disaster, it is understood that fire safety across our residential stock is still a priority area.
-Fire risk assessments (FRA) are carried out annually for all blocks with an additional check every six-months on blocks considered a higher risk due to height, layout etc. We spent approximately £440k on fire improvement work across our stock during the last business year.
-We visited 2,400 homes, mainly to identify residents who might be at high risk of fire due to vulnerabilities or behaviour such as hoarding.
+Fire safety across our residential stock is still a priority area.
+Fire risk assessments (FRAs) are carried out annually for all blocks with an additional check every six-months on blocks considered a higher risk due to height, layout etc. We spent approximately £850k on fire improvement work across our stock during the last business year.
+We are currently employing fire engineers to conduct external wall system assessments of our high rise stock.